8secz-johndpope/habit-builder/README.md

 2. Install dependencies by execute `npm install`
 3. Setup Your Firebase Account.
 4. Generate and download your firebase-admin-sdk.json from Firebase Dashboard.
+5. Execute `npm link`
-5. Setup Project for the 1st time.
+6. Setup Project for the 1st time.

 ### Setup Project for the 1st time